StErMi/openui5-i18n-util/README.md

 This script will search all your i18n strings and build auto-magically (while you're drinking your deserved cup  of coffe) every translations file for you.

+### Restrictions

+ - It's not supporting smart-merge.
+This script will override manual translations added in your i18n folder but it will keep older one that matches pattern
+ - It does not support (at the moment) parametric i18n (but I'm working on it)

 ## Installation

 Download the project wherever you want, no dependency needed (apart from python 2.7)